 While entertaining supplies such as bowls, trays and utensils were placed on a higher shelf.

-Extra cooking equipment that wasn't used very often - but still enough to warrant holding onto - was placed on a higher shelf too.
+Extra cooking equipment that wasn't used very often was placed on a higher shelf too.
 A small step ladder in this space made them easy to reach.

 To make everyday items easily accessible, consider using baskets, boxes or tubs that easily slide in and out.
-We placed lunch bags and snack containers in this lightweight, handled tub, while the shopping bags went in a large basket that could easily be slid out to grab what was needed.
+We placed lunch bags and snack containers in this lightweight, handled tub, while the shopping bags went in a large basket that could easily be slid in and out.

 7 | Use clever storage solutions